JamesParkNINJA/acf-repeater-tabs/README.md

 # acf-repeater-tabs
+## v2.0
 A tabbed-view extension to Advanced Custom Field PRO's repeater fields

 Currently works with: ACF PRO

 ## Using the plugin

-The plugin extends repeaters following the "Block" styling.
+The plugin extends the ACF Pro Repeaters Fields.

-Simply install and activate, the plugin will detect any repeater rows using "Block".
+Once you have installed and activated, you will find a new checkbox when setting up your repeater fields called **"Activate Repeater Tabs"**.

+Turn this on, and the repeater tabs will appear for this field.

+This works best with the **"Block"** view, however works with all three (Table, Block, Row).

 ## Authors